jdsandifer/ALUnit/README.md

 that's done.
 Don't worry, if you do that part well you'll only have to create the tests once and then they will always be there for you to double check that everything's working the way it should.

+To see more of my work in AutoLISP, check out my repository of [AutoLISP apps](https://github.com/jdsandifer/AutoLISP).